-The Nine P’s/9P’s of Marketing ©2007* are used In Marketing Seminars, Advertising Classes, the Classroom, the Courtroom & the Marketplace.
-This concept includes important strategic philosophies and practices which guide Marketing planning, objectives, strategies, tactics, efforts and/or Marketing relationships/partnerships.
+The Nine P’s/9P’s of Marketing ©2007* are Planning, Product, Price, Place, Promotion, Partners, People, Passion and Presentation created by Larry Steven Londre.
+They are used in the marketplace, Marketing Seminars, Advertising Classes, the Classroom and the Courtroom.
+This Marketing concept includes important strategic philosophies and practices which guide Marketing planning, objectives, strategies, tactics, efforts and/or Marketing relationships/partnerships/alliances.

 *Created by Larry Steven Londre.
 Copyright 2007.

 Good Marketing decision making is no accident.
 It takes insight and insights.

 Employees, managers, staff, people and organizations engage in a number of tactics and activates we call Marketing.
 But it’s much more.
 It starts with planning.
 I have found over the years that many seem to confuse advertising with Marketing or Marketing with advertising.
 There is so much more to marketing than one component under Promotion.

 Using the Nine P’s of Marketing help brand managers, marketing managers, entrepreneurs and others work within a structure with tools of observation plus research and for new product development, customer service, market implementation, securing better partners, strategic promotion, better presentation in the marketplace and much more.